transdigiware/blockchain/howto/ibp-console-import-nodes.md

  1. Navigate to the **Organizations** tab and click **Import MSP**.
  2. Browse to the MSP JSON file and click **Add file**.
  3. Click **Import MSP**.

- 4. If the MSP is not enabled for **Node OU** support, then the checkbox to enable it is displayed and is automatically selected.
-Node OU support greatly simplifies the certificate renewal process, among other things, and is recommended.
-If you are the _originator_ of the MSP, you should go ahead and enable the Node OU support now.
-If another organization shared the MSP with you and you see the checkbox, it means that the organization that shared the MSP with you does not have Node OU support enabled.
-In order for Node OU to work properly, it has to be enabled on the MSP on all consoles where it is being used.
-Therefore, to avoid problems you should not enable it and uncheck the check box.
+ **Note:** Node OU support should not be enabled when you import an MSP.
+To avoid problems you need to uncheck the Node OU check box.
     ![Import MSP with Node OU enabled](../images/import-msp-nodeou.png "Import MSP with Node OU enabled"){: caption="Figure 2.
 Import MSP with Node OU enabled" caption-side="bottom"}

  Repeat these steps for each organization that is included in your channel.